 Reduced downtime and rework

-Instant detection of dimension or surface issues prevented entire batches of incorrect packaging from travelling further.
+Instant detection of dimension or surface issues prevented entire batches of incorrect packaging from traveling further down the line.
 That cut rework times by over 40% compared to the previous system, which only caught major anomalies.
+The faster feedback loop also meant operators could identify root causes - a misaligned conveyor guide, a faulty sealer - before those issues compounded.

-Since the platform was deployed on the edge - using industrial-grade sensors with onboard compute - adding new lines or expanding to other facilities became straightforward.
-Each inspection node runs autonomously, yet stays synchronised with the central database.
+Since the platform was deployed on the edge - using industrial-grade sensors with onboard compute - adding new lines or expanding to other facilities is straightforward.
+Each inspection node runs autonomously, yet stays synchronized with the central database.
+The architecture supports scaling without rearchitecting.

 Lessons learned